pubmania/a_diabetics_journal/docs/Recipes/Dessert Options/recipe_003_protein_fudge.md

 Add @unsalted butter{5%gms} and @vanilla extract{1%teaspoon} together.
 Keep stirring until it is all mixed and turns golden brown.
 Transfer to a #baking tray{} to set and sprinkle @cardamom{1%tsp(5 peeled crushed)} on top.
-Takes about 30 to 40 minutes to set though it turns out good if left overnight.
+Takes about ~{30 to 40%minutes} to set though it turns out good if left overnight.
 """ | parse_recipe()}}